background-image

 Resume Tips

-• Use quantifiable achievements to showcase your impact in previous roles.
+• Use quantifiable metrics to demonstrate your impact on workplace safety.

 Common Mistakes to Avoid